 Our technology is simple to apply – requiring no CAPEX, specialized labour or special process.
 Our ingredients are readily available and allow for a cost-effective formulation.
 We consistently prove that we are more cost-effective than conventional water treatment chemicals.

 A reliable, low-risk, cost-effective chemical method for treating industrial wastewater for reuse or safe disposal.
-The solution comprises our core technology, the NanoNet™ platform of nanosized particles comprising a proprietary blend of polymer and surfactants.
-The microscopic particles selectively bind undesirable materials in industrial wastewater, including oils, greases, solids (both suspended and dissolved) and metal ions.
-NanoNet™ treatment particles agglomerate to form a light, stable flocculant that lifts the undesirable materials to the water surface, for easy removal with standard water treatment equipment.
-Our first product in the NanoNet™ platform, NanoNet Fe™, specifically targets the removal of iron and hydrocarbons to trace levels.
+The NanoNet™ platform, composed of nanosized particles, is a proprietary blend of polymer and surfactants.
+These particles selectively bind undesirable materials in industrial wastewater, including oils, greases, solids (both suspended and dissolved) and metal ions.
+NanoNet™ treatment particles agglomerate to form a light, stable flocculant that lifts the undesirable materials to the water surface, for easy removal.
+This is done with standard water treatment equipment.
+Our first product in the NanoNet™ platform, NanoNet Fe™ concentrate, specifically targets the removal of iron and hydrocarbons to trace levels.

 As of January 2020

-It’s probably sitting at the wellsite today: A tote, a tank (with aeration), a dosing pump, and a hose is all it takes.
+It’s probably sitting at the wellsite today: A tote, a dosing pump, and a hose is all it takes.